AppHackTF2021/apphack-workshop/README.md

 ## Architecture
 ![Stage 1](./images/stage-1.png)

 In the first stage, you will launch a very basic AWS resource - an S3 bucket that will later serve a higher purpose.
 This is obviously far from a secure solution, but this is just the first step.
-Use the following information for the AWS resources you will need to define in your Terraform template files:
+You will need to define in your Terraform template files:

 * Provider
-* Resource
+* Generic S3 bucket
   * Use tags to name your resources and to identify your team as owner of the resource.
 For example, within each Terraform resource, declare a tags block (if the resource supports tags) with Name and Team keys:

 ```
 resource "aws_s3_bucket" "teambucket" {